erland/socialmusicdiscovery/yggdrasil/trunk/src/org.socialmusicdiscovery.yggdrasil.foundation/ReadMe.txt

     (you probably have to ignore a warning during install)
    - alternative: Subversive plugin from http://download.eclipse.org/technology/subversive/0.7/update-site/
      On next restart, check to include the latest versions of SVNKit and JavaHL.
+     NOTE: we've had some problems with the Subversive plug-in, the Subclipse is recommended (see notes below).
 4. Optional: install or refer to Eclipse examples:
    - RCP:
 	 http://www.vogella.de/articles/EclipseRCP/article.html